Piracetam for social anxiety

 The cells representing Alzheimer’s conditions showed impaired mitochondrial function under baseline conditions.
 Piracetam was able to restore this impairment in cells and shift mitochondrial function back to normal.

-The researchers showed that Piracetam is able to repair mitochondria in those with mild Alzheimer’s and return cell function back to normal.[xxii]
+The researchers showed that the metabolic enhancer Piracetam is able to repair mitochondria in those with mild Alzheimer’s and return cell function back to normal.[xxii]

 Piracetam for the Treatment of Tardive Dyskinesia